Frequently Asked Questions

 It’s hot outside today can I come swimming?

 If there is a scheduled Family/Recreation swim (for kids) or Lap Swim (for adults), then you are welcome to swim during those times.
 In order to serve the needs of the whole community, our pools are programmed seven days a week with a variety of activities.
-We cannot cancel pre-scheduled programs because it is hot outside and others may wish to use the pool.
-We do offer Recreation Swim 7 days a week in the summer.
+On hot days we may reach capacity during Recreation Swim.
+We offer Recreation Swim 7 days a week in the summer.

 It’s raining and cold, is the pool still open/are swimming lessons still happening?